 - Perform a comprehensive exam for all patients, evaluating for motor weakness and vascular compromise.

-- Examine upper extremities differences in color, temperature, moisture, atrophy, edema, finger nails, and hirsutism.
+- Examine upper extremities for differences in color, temperature, moisture, atrophy, edema, fingernails, and hirsutism.

 - Test distal pulses with hands resting upon patient’s lap.
 Alteration of the radial pulse was thought to be pathognomonic for scalenus anticus syndrome, however, specificity is low (18-87%).7,10,11

-- Roos test: performed with patient’s arm at 90-degree abduction/external rotation, shoulder and elbow in frontal plane.
+- Roos test: It is also known as Elevated Arm Stress Test (EAST Test).
+It is performed with the patient’s arm at 90-degree abduction/external rotation, shoulder and elbow in frontal plane.
 The patient opens and closes hands in slow repetitive motion for 3 minutes.
 The test is positive if symptoms are reproduced including gradual pain in the neck and shoulder, progressing down the arm, with paresthesias in the forearm and digits.
-If arterial compression, arm pallor with extremity elevated and reactive hyperemia as limb is lowered.7 Specificity of Roos test is very poor.9
+If arterial compression, arm pallor with extremity elevated and reactive hyperemia as limb is lowered.7, 27 Specificity of Roos test is very poor.9, 27

 Evaluation of grip strength, finger abduction strength, and repetitive above shoulder activity is important in assessing level of impairment in ADLs.